chris-al-brown/alchemy-interpolation/README.md

     <a href="#todo">TODO</a>
 </p>

-AlchemyInterpolation is a Swift framework for interpolations
+AlchemyInterpolation is a Swift package for interpolations and tweens

 ## Requirements